rschristopher/rschristopher.github.io/src/saving/sovereignty/level-4.md

 ---

 ## Signing Transactions
-The signing process remains identical to [Level 3](../level-3):
+The signing process remains identical to [Level 3](../level-3), however, when you verify transactions and broadcast, you will retain privacy so long as your transaction manager is communicating with your full node.

-1. Create an unsigned transaction on your transaction manager (Tails OS with Electrum or Sparrow).
+1. Create an unsigned transaction on your transaction manager (Tail OS).
-2. Transfer the transaction file to your offline signing device (e.g., Coldcard) via microSD.
+2. Transfer the transaction file to your offline signing device.
-3. Sign the transaction on the Coldcard and save the signed file.
+3. Sign the transaction.
-4. Return to the transaction manager, load the signed file, and broadcast it via your Bitcoin Knots node.
+4. Return to the transaction manager, load the signed transaction, and broadcast it via your Bitcoin Knots node.

----

-## Conclusion
-Level 4 self-custody with a Bitcoin Knots full node empowers you to verify transactions directly.
-By integrating your Knots node with the Level 3 transaction manager and offline signing device, you create a sovereign, secure setup for saving significant amounts of Bitcoin.
-This is like fortifying your digital mattress with a privacy-focused vault.

-For further reading, explore the [Bitcoin Knots documentation](https://bitcoinknots.org/), [Umbrel guides](https://getumbrel.com/), or [Raspiblitz tutorials](https://raspiblitz.org/) (with Knots integration).

 ---

 *Disclaimer*: Running a full node requires technical effort and responsibility.
 Verify software downloads, secure your hardware, and double-check transactions.
 Self-custody and node operation carry risks, and you are responsible for protecting your Bitcoin.